 Skip to contents

-This function search amenities as defined by OpenStreetMap on a restricted area defined by a bounding box in the form (<xmin>, <ymin>, <xmax>, <ymax>).
-This function returns the spatial object associated with the query using sf, see geo_amenity() for retrieving the data in tibble format.
+Searches amenities as defined by OpenStreetMap in a restricted area defined by a bounding box in the form (<xmin>, <ymin>, <xmax>, <ymax>) and returns the spatial object associated with the query using sf.
+See geo_amenity() for retrieving the data in tibble format.

 Usage